An allergy air purifier can beneficial for both seasonal and year-round allergy sufferers.

 Air purifiers do help with animal allergies.
 By removing airborne pet dander and hair, the air cleaner can keep pet allergen triggers out of the air.
 With an air purifier running, you can experience less pet dander allergies.

 We have another article with more details on the topic of do air purifiers work for pet allergies.
+Additionally, you can visit our pet dander air purifier page to compare the best air units for this purpose.

 Is an air purifier or humidifier better for allergies?